-November election to decide hundreds of area political races
+Election Day in Arkansas: What you need to know

 Lake City Clerk/Treasurer: Lisa Maynard Sitz, Gail Carner

 Lake City City Council, Ward 2, Pos.
-2: Jeff Wisham, Michael R. Carner
+2: Jeff Wisham, Michael R. Carner, Michael George

 Brookland Annexation: Yes or No